Trade directory · Evansville metro · Indiana

 Licensing Requirements

 Indiana does not require state licensing for landscaping contractors.
-However, pesticide application requires Indiana State Chemist certification.
-Commercial applicators must pass written exam and maintain continuing education credits.
-Tree care may require ISA certification for municipal contracts.
+However, pesticide application requires Indiana Pesticide Applicator License through OISC (Office of Indiana State Chemist).
+Commercial applicators must pass core exam plus category-specific exams.
+License renewal required every 3 years with continuing education credits.

 §2